-Staff Members:
+Staff Members: Depute Head Teachers regularly attend.

 The Head Teacher acts as professional adviser to the Council.
 The Head Teacher and local councillors may attend all meetings of the Parent Council and have the right to speak, although not being members of the Council, no right to vote.